2024 SSHB Conference Abstract Submission

 IMPORTANT DATES

-Late-breaking abstracts (where abstracts will be considered for poster presentation only, except in very exceptional circumstances as judged by the selection panel – e.g., innovative research for which data collection was not available before the regular submission deadline):
+Late-breaking abstracts (where abstracts will be considered for poster presentation only, except in very exceptional circumstances as judged by the selection panel – e.g., innovative research for which data collection and analysis could not be finalised in time to submit before the regular submission deadline):

 SSHB 2024 Abstract submission form